Amar Fashi Chai

 Amar Fashi Chai (আমার ফাঁসি চাই; lit.
 'I want to be hanged'), is a book written by Motiur Rahman Rentu published in 1999.
 The book, set in the political and social context of Bangladesh, was banned by the then Prime Minister of Bangladesh, Sheikh Hasina.
 The book describes various aspects of Hasina's character.

 Background

 From 1981 to 1997, Matiur Rahman, who served as Sheikh Hasina's personal advisor for almost 12 years from 1981 to 1997, was declared undesirable by Hasina and her family after she complained of irregularities of the party leader and Hasina's family members.
 After the unwanted announcement, Rentu decided to write the book on the negative aspects of Hasina.

 Contents

 The book claims that Assassination of Ziaur Rahman was planned by the Awami League.
 The party is said to have spent Tk 1.37 crore to make Mohammad Hanif the mayor of Dhaka City Corporation.
 The book claims that Nageshwari river ferryman Sareng was paid Rs 50,000 to kill Khaleda Zia.
 The book claims that Sheikh Hasina would become happy after hearing the news of the corpses.
 She would sing her favorite song "Zindagi Zindagi" and dance in rejoicement.
+The book indicates that Bangabandhu Sheikh Mujibur Rahman first sided with Pakistan and then with India.
+The book mentions Sheikh Hasina's closeness to the pro-Pakistan party Bangladesh Jamaat-e-Islami and her involvement in the communal violence in Bangladesh in 1992.